 On my first safari, I had no idea what to wear.
 With over 100 safaris under my belt, I know exactly how to put together a fantastic safari outfit for women.
 Despite the high price tag and the fact it is often a holiday for the rich and famous, a safari is a very low-key affair.

-It’s pretty simple to style the perfect safari outfit with just a few versatile and practical pieces, which will allow you to remain cute and functional.
+It’s pretty simple to style the perfect safari outfit with just a few versatile and practical pieces, allowing you to remain cute and functional.

-Whether it’s your first safari or your tenth, you want to make sure you pack the right things for your trip.
+Whether it’s your first safari or your tenth, you want to pack the right things for your trip.
 It means cute and stylish and comfortable, durable, and lightweight items.

 Here are my favorite items to make the perfect safari outfit, from safari dresses to safari pants.
 If you want some ideas for men’s safari outfits, head over to Cameron’s post.